 - Badass Moustache: The Toothbrush Moustache Pirate Captain's, to him at the very least, to the point that his crew's salute is a finger moustache.
 Everyone else thinks it's just weird, which makes it a Crowning Moment of Heartwarming when Luffy does the salute back to him to prove that he considers him his friends.

 - What Happened to the Mouse?: Over the course of the movie, these characters play an EXTREMELY important role in renewing Luffy's appreciation for his True Companions and coping with loss, and help defeat Baron Omatsuri; Brief even declares himself one of Luffy's friends, which Luffy accepts (making him one of his True Companions by default It isn't really known what happens to them after everything happens, as they apparently have no ship to use.
-Though, considering the movie isn't canon, it's understandable.
+Though, considering the movie isn't canon (and — almost abruptly — ends before there's any other resolution aside from showing the Straw Hats being reunited), it's understandable.